tizoc/offline-mina-signer/docker-guide.md

 ⚠️ WARNING: UNTESTED.
 DO YOUR OWN RESEARCH.
 USE AT YOUR OWN RISK ⚠️

+⚠️ SECURITY NOTICE:
+- This process has not undergone a security audit
+- For maximum security, perform these operations on an air-gapped machine that has never been and will never be connected to the internet
+- Transfer results using offline methods (USB drive, QR codes, paper)

 ## Using the Script Inside a Docker Container

-Follow these instructions to set up and use the script inside a disposable Docker container.

 ### Step 0: Get the code from this repository